Fresca

-Fresca is a grapefruit-flavored citrus soft drink created by The Coca-Cola Company.
-Borrowing the word Fresca (meaning "fresh") from Italian, Spanish, and Portuguese, it was introduced in the United States in 1966.
+Fresca is a grapefruit-flavored citrus soft drink created by the Coca-Cola Company.
+Borrowing the word fresca (meaning "fresh") from Italian, Spanish, and Portuguese, it was introduced in the United States in 1966.
 Originally a bottled sugar-free diet soda, sugar sweetened versions were introduced in some markets.

+Fresca is now sold in multiple flavors: grapefruit citrus (the original flavor), black cherry citrus, peach citrus, and blackberry citrus.

+Fresca also entered the cocktail space in 2022 with a line of ready-to-drink canned cocktails (5% ABV), produced in partnership with Constellation Brands.
+Fresca Mixed is a vodka spritz with 100 calories per can and no added sugar.

 History

 Trademarks

-According to the United States Patent and Trademark Office, "Fresca" was first trademarked by The Coca-Cola Company in July 1962 as a trade name for "frozen concentrated orange juice" and "frozen concentrated tangerine juice".
+According to the United States Patent and Trademark Office, "Fresca" was first trademarked by the Coca-Cola Company in July 1962 as a trade name for "frozen concentrated orange juice" and "frozen concentrated tangerine juice".
 The company also applied for a trademark for "Fresca" in 1962 as a "Non-alcoholic Maltless Soft Drink and the Syrups for Preparing Soft Drinks".
 In 1969, the company applied for a trademark for "Fresca" as a trade name for "soft drinks and syrups and concentrates for making same".

 Fresca as a soft drink

 The Coca-Cola Company described the original Fresca soft drink formula as "a citrus-based, sugar free product - a soft drink, a low-calorie beverage, a mixer, all in one" and said the Fresca name was picked because the word is "short, memorable and distinctive".
-Fresca was the second artificially sweetened, low-calorie product launched by The Coca-Cola Company.
+Fresca was the second artificially sweetened, low-calorie product launched by the Coca-Cola Company.
 Coca-Cola's Tab, an artificially sweetened, low-calorie cola made its debut in 1963.